mindspore-ai/course/fine_tune/README.md

 Complete the batch 1/56
 Complete the batch 2/56
 Complete the batch 3/56
-Complete the batch 4/56
-Complete the batch 5/56
-Complete the batch 6/56
 ...
-Complete the batch 49/56
-Complete the batch 50/56
-Complete the batch 51/56
-Complete the batch 52/56
-Complete the batch 53/56
 Complete the batch 54/56
 Complete the batch 55/56
 Complete the batch 56/56